Saulgreene/bus-mall/user-stories.md

 **USER**
 * As a user I want the site to look simple and put the focus on the images I have to select.
 * As a user I don't want to see repeated photos
+* As a user I want to be able to

 **DEVELOPER**
-* As a developer I want to be able to use
+* As a developer I want to be able to use random generation of photos
+* As a developer I dont want to have to hard code all of my HTML
-* As a developer I want...
+* As a developer I want to create a page that can gather information about which picture presented the user likes most

 **MARKET RESEARCHER**
 * As a Mar.
-Researcher I want
+Researcher I want to know which choices were most popular
 * As a Mar.
+Researcher I want to know how many times each picture was presented
+* As a Mar.
+Researcher I want to know how many times each picture was selected
-Researcher I want
+* As a Mar.
+Researcher I want to log all of this information for later use
 ----------------------------------

 #PROBLEM DOMAIN